 First Year Medical School Curriculum

-This course is offered over two semesters and presents the observable structure, function, and clinical manifestations of the human body through lectures and cadaver dissection laboratories.
-Human Anatomy and Embryology integrates the systems of the body with anatomical regions, embryological development, and diagnostic imaging.
-The course emphasizes anatomical knowledge that relates to the practice of osteopathic medicine.
-The lectures of the first semester emphasize developmental, functional and clinical anatomy of the limbs, thorax, abdomen, pelvis and perineum, while those of the second semester emphasize the head and neck.
-The laboratories offer a challenging series of dissection exercises that promote discovery-based learning in a digital and hands on environment.
+Anatomy and Embryology is offered over two semesters and is taught in alignment with the sequence of organ systems in the first year.
+The course presents the observable structure, function, and clinical manifestations of the human body through lectures and cadaver dissection, plastination, and virtual anatomy laboratories.
+Clinical Anatomy and Embryology integrates the systems of the body with anatomical regions, embryological development, and diagnostic imaging.
+The course emphasizes anatomical knowledge that relates to the practice of osteopathic medicine and anchors the systems-based approach of the first-year curriculum by facilitating the connection of Physiology and Biochemical processes to organ system structure and function.
+The lectures and labs of the first and second semester follow the established sequence of organ systems in the first-year curriculum and emphasize developmental, functional and clinical anatomy of the limbs, thorax, abdomen, pelvis and perineum, concluding with the head and neck.
+Head and neck is taught in parallel, and integrated with, the Neuroanatomy course.
+The laboratories offer a challenging series of dissection exercises that promote discovery-based learning in a digital and hands-on cadaver-based study of human anatomy.

-This course is offered over two semesters and presents the observable structure, function, and clinical manifestations of the human body through lectures and cadaver dissection laboratories.
-Human Anatomy and Embryology integrates the systems of the body with anatomical regions, embryological development, and diagnostic imaging.
-The course emphasizes anatomical knowledge that relates to the practice of osteopathic medicine.
-The lectures of the first semester emphasize developmental, functional and clinical anatomy of the limbs, thorax, abdomen, pelvis and perineum, while those of the second semester emphasize the head and neck.
-The laboratories offer a challenging series of dissection exercises that promote discovery-based learning in a digital and hands on environment.
+Anatomy and Embryology is offered over two semesters and is taught in alignment with the sequence of organ systems in the first year.
+The course presents the observable structure, function, and clinical manifestations of the human body through lectures and cadaver dissection, plastination, and virtual anatomy laboratories.
+Clinical Anatomy and Embryology integrates the systems of the body with anatomical regions, embryological development, and diagnostic imaging.
+The course emphasizes anatomical knowledge that relates to the practice of osteopathic medicine and anchors the systems-based approach of the first-year curriculum by facilitating the connection of Physiology and Biochemical processes to organ system structure and function.
+The lectures and labs of the first and second semester follow the established sequence of organ systems in the first-year curriculum and emphasize developmental, functional and clinical anatomy of the limbs, thorax, abdomen, pelvis and perineum, concluding with the head and neck.
+Head and neck is taught in parallel, and integrated with, the Neuroanatomy course.
+The laboratories offer a challenging series of dissection exercises that promote discovery-based learning in a digital and hands-on cadaver-based study of human anatomy.

-General pathology introduces the student to the nature and causes of disease.
-This course emphasizes the importance of integrating the molecular and cellular basis of disease with the associated structural changes in cells and tissues.
+Histology and General Pathology is offered over two semesters and is taught in alignment with the sequence of organ systems in the first year.
+The course begins with foundational topics such as histological techniques and the subcellular components.
+Once this has been completed the student will study the basic tissue types (i.e., epithelial, muscle, nervous, connective tissue, cartilage and bone), and then the various organ systems (i.e., endocrine, digestive, cardiovascular, hematologic, lymphoid, integument, respiratory system, urinary system, and male and female reproductive systems).
+While the first half of the course emphasizes normal tissue structure and function, the second half of the course introduces the student to the nature and causes of disease.
+This part of the course emphasizes the importance of integrating the molecular and cellular basis of disease with the associated structural changes in cells and tissues.
 Areas covered in this course include cellular adaptation, injury, and death, inflammation and repair, neoplasia, environmental and nutritional disease, immunopathology, and introduction to laboratory medicine.

 This course is intended to provide the student with insight into the foundations of pathogenesis and treatment of microbial-induced diseases of the human body.
 The course begins by examining in detail the basic mechanisms by which the immune system functions in protecting against human disease.
 The basic principles of microbial pathogenesis will then be described along with the characteristic features of the major types of microbial pathogens.

-The Introduction to Cultural Competence in Healthcare course will expose students to challenges in understanding cultural diversity as an important factor which may potentiate or inhibit the success of a caregiver in a community such as Harlem or Middletown.
-The Course Director and invited guests from the community will present cases, history and observations to create awareness and sensitivity to these issues.
-Students will then explore the issues in an effort to identify the important features which can lead to successful interactions leading to effective patient management.
+The Global Perspectives in Healthcare course will help students appreciate how the unique beliefs, conventions, customs and challenges of different groups of people affect the delivery of healthcare in communities such as Harlem, Middletown, or Great Falls.
+In this course students will also navigate different Interprofessional educational experiences with students from other healthcare programs (eg, RN, PA, DDS, PharmD), to learn about, from, and with each other to improve collaboration, which ultimately leads to better care and outcomes for all patients.
+The Course Director and invited guests from the community will present cases, history and observations to create awareness and sensitivity.
+Students will then explore the issues in an effort to identify the important features that can lead to successful interactions leading to effective patient management.
 This process will be conducted in an open forum with all classmates participating at will.
 Students will also cover healthcare policy and how it improves or hinders access to care for all.
-This course will further deepen the students understanding of inter-professional education via a group project.
+This course will further deepen the students' understanding of inter-professional education via a group project.

 BSCN 619 - Neuroanatomy